ShunSakurai/check_forbidden/README.md

 - memoQ bilingual .mqxlz or .mqxliff files
 - A CSV file or a text file containing the list of forbidden terms

 This tool searches for the forbidden terms in the bilingual files, displays the result on the Command Prompt, and exports it into a CSV file.
 Command Prompt is good for browsing the result and quickly checking what was detected.
-The CSV file is good for searching and storing information.
+The CSV file is good for searching and storing data.
 The Summary result is useful when you are working on a "View.''

 This program is coded in Python with tkinter and is distributed in .exe format through [py2exe](http://www.py2exe.org/).